Samirahz/InfluxDB/README.md

 - **Login shows *server error***: this is caused by *backend* not running or crashing.
 Check the terminal for backend errors and install any missing packages.

 ## Contributors
-This project was developed by students from the InfluxDB UG-1 group:
+This project was developed by students of the InfluxDB UG-1 group:
 - Christina Nguyen a1797406
 - Kriti Aggarwal a1881175
 - Lakshya Patel a1885152